costrouc/lammps-cython/doc/index.rst

 Welcome to LAMMPS Python Wrapper
 ================================

-Welcome to LAMMPS's Python Wrapper documentation.
+Welcome to the LAMMPS's Python Wrapper documentation.
 Being a relatively new (1 week old) project the documentation and api are in flux.
-To get started I recommend you :ref:`installation` and then walk through the :ref:`tutorial`.
-If you are just looking for the api and how you can use it see the :ref:`api` documentation.
-The api heavily borrows from `HOOMD <https://codeblue.umich.edu/hoomd-blue/>`_ but hopefully the communitity settles on a universal api for molecular dynamics.
+To get started I recommend you checkout :doc:`installation` and then walk through the :doc:`tutorial`.
+Full reference documentation is available in the :doc:`api` section.
+The pythonic api heavily borrows from `HOOMD <https://codeblue.umich.edu/hoomd-blue/>`_ but hopefully the communitity settles on a universal api for molecular dynamics.

 Contents
 --------